cgruver/okd4-upi-lab-setup/docs/pages/DeployOKD.md

        echo "PASTE THE COPIED BASE64 STRING HERE" | base64 -d > ${OKD4_LAB_PATH}/pull_secret.json

     So, that's the first pull secret.
 The second is for our local Nexus install.
-We need to push the mirrored images into our Nexus.
+We need to push the mirrored images into our Nexus, and the OKD install will need to pull them out.

-    1. Create the pull secret for Nexus
+    1. Create the pull secret for Nexus.
+Use a username and password that has write authority to the `origin` repository that we created earlier.

-           echo "admin:password" | base64...
-WIP
+           echo -n "admin:your_admin_password" | base64 -w0

-# WIP from here on down...

-1. Create the cluster virtual machines and set up for OKD installation:
+    1. Copy the resulting string, and edit the pull_secret.json file we created above.

+           vi ${OKD4_LAB_PATH}/pull_secret.json

+        The file should look something like:

+           {"auths": {"quay.io": {"auth": "Y2dydXZlcREDACTEDrNmpiL34MVZHeGt2YpREDACTEDptNVlxS9ZTFIUREDACTEDM4bmZB", "email": ""}}}

+        Add an entry for your Nexus secret, so that the file looks like this:

+           {"auths": {"quay.io": {"auth": "Y2dydXZlcREDACTEDrNmpiL34MVZHeGt2YpREDACTEDptNVlxS9ZTFIUREDACTEDM4bmZB", "email": ""},"nexus.your.domain.org:5002": {"auth": "PASTE_NEW_SECRET_HERE", "email": ""}}}

+        Save this file.

-    We need to pull a current version of OKD.
+1. We need to pull a current version of OKD.
 So point your browser at `https://origin-release.svc.ci.openshift.org`.

     ![OKD Release](images/OKD-Release.png)